 - 1. Looked after children and previously looked after children. (see Note1) - 2.
 Children who have exceptional medical or social needs, which can only be met at that school, supported by written evidence from an appropriate professional person.
-(See Note 2) - Children of staff where either: a.
+(See Note 2) - 3.
+Children of staff where either: - a.
 The member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made, and/or b.
 The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.
 (See Note 3) - 4.
-Children living within the catchment area of the school with a sibling in the school.
+Children with a normal home address within the catchment area of the school with a sibling on roll, at the time of the application, ,or whose parent has accepted a place at the school and who is expected to be on the school roll at the time of the proposed admission, or who have already been offered a place to start in the current academic year at the school..
 (See Note 4) - 5.
-Children living in the catchment area, with no sibling in the school. - 6.
-All other children.
+Children living in the catchment area, with no sibling on roll, at the time of the application. - 6.
+Children with a normal home address outside of the catchment area with a sibling on the roll of the at the time of application- or whose parent had accepted an offer of a place at the school and who is expected to still be in attendance at the time of entry into school- children who are attending the school in year R-5 at the time allocations are made and are expected to be on the school roll at the time of the proposed admission or who have already been offered a place to start in the current academic year at the school. - 7.
+All other children, once the above rules have been applied then any further places will be offered in distance order; using the distance between the normal home address and the school's gate- offering places on the basis of closest distance first.
+This is a straight line distance.